courtneypattison/256-colorschemes-vim/README.md

 set number
 set cursorline

-#If you would like columns 81 and 82 to be darker than the background color, add either `
+#If you would like columns 81 and 82 to be darker than the background color, add either
-let &colorcolumn=join(range(81,82),",")
+let &colorcolumn="81,82"
-## or uncomment the line below
+# or uncomment the next two lines
+# set textwidth=80
-# set textwidth=80 set colorcolumn=+1,+2
+# set colorcolumn=+1,+2
-# The former option will not affect text input, whereas, the latter sets the maximum width of text that can be inserted, breaking lines # when they exceed 80 characters.
-Note: if you choose the latter option, you can remove the 80 charcter restriction for certain
+# The former option will not affect text input, whereas, the latter sets the maximum width of text that can
+# be inserted, breaking lines when they exceed 80 characters.
+# Note: if you choose the latter option, you can remove the 80 character restriction for certain filetypes
+# where it is not appropriate.
+# (e.g.,
-# filetypes where it is not appropriate (e.g., `filetype on autocmd FileType html setlocal tw=0` will remove the restriction for HTML files).
+# filetype on autocmd FileType html setlocal tw=0
+# will remove the textwidth restriction for HTML files).
 ~~~~

 ## Sample Images